 Insulin Potentiation Therapy (IPT)

 Insulin Potentiation Chemotherapy (IPT), also known as low dose chemotherapy, is one of the safest and most innovative approaches to treating cancer.
 It is a kinder, gentler way to fight cancer effectively, including particularly aggressive cancers such as lung cancer and colon cancer, but is also effective on a wide variety of cancer types.
-This alternative treatment has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that we see routinely with standard chemotherapy.
+IPT is an alternative cancer treatment that has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that we see routinely with standard chemotherapy.
 The key to IPT as a cancer cure is the body's own hormone – insulin.

 To learn more about IPT, please take a moment to view a presentation on this treatment prepared by Dr. Frank George.
 This presentation includes the advantages of insulin potentiation therapy, case studies, and an outline of the 4-fold approach to IPT taken by the doctors at EuroMed Foundation.
 You may also visit our FAQ page for answers to commonly asked questions about IPT.